4 Terrorist Plots in 9 Months: A Look at Foiled Cases in Canada

 The case is covered by a publication ban, hence few details about it have been released.

-Another alleged foiled plot in Ottawa in late 2023 is also covered by a publication ban and even less information has been released given the accused are minors.
+Another alleged foiled plot in Ottawa in late 2023 is also covered by a publication ban and even less information has been released given that the accused are minors.

 What is known is that the plot was directed “against Jewish persons,” the RCMP says.
 One youth was arrested in December 2023 and charged with several terrorism-related offences.
-In February this year, two new charges were pressed against the accused and a second young person was charged as a co-conspirator.
+In February this year, two new charges were laid against the accused and a second young person was charged as a co-conspirator.

 In another case, Zakarya Rida Hussein pleaded guilty in December 2023 to one count of facilitating terrorist activity.
 The RCMP had arrested and charged the Calgary man with four terrorism-related offences in June 2023.